The largest artillery caliber in the USSR. The biggest guns

 There are three types of shells to choose from: two armor-piercing and one high-explosive fragmentation.

-It is the land mines that have a record damage of 71-119 units, having only 29 mm of armor penetration, but at the first level this is not a problem.
+It is land mines that have a record damage of 71-119 units, having only 29 mm of armor penetration, but at the first level this is not a problem.
 The most armored classmate (MS-1) has only 18 mm on the forehead.

-2 level
+Level 2

-Т18 (maximum damage 131-219 units)
+T18 (maximum damage 131-219 units)

-low level American tank destroyer T18 does not have a large supply of health points, but it has the thickest frontal armor at the second level and good mobility.
+Low level American tank destroyer T18 does not have a large supply of health points, but it has the thickest frontal armor at the second level and good mobility.

 ArtillerySturmpanzer I Bison (maximum damage 225-375 units)

-3 level
+Level 3

-cruiser Mark.
+Cruiser Mk.
 II (maximum damage 278-463 units)

-ArtilleryLorraine39 L AM
+ArtilleryLorraine39 L A.M.

-Have the same damageM 37 andWespe .
+They have the same damageM 37 AndWespe .

 Hetzer (maximum damage 308-513 units)

-Has the same damageSomua SAu -40 and T40 .
+Has the same damageSomua SAu -40 And T40 .

 ArtilleryGrille (maximum damage 510-850 units)